Privacy Policy

 III.
 Demand erasure of your personal data

 IV.
-Demand limitation of processing
+Demand restriction of processing

 V. Demand data portability

-• Under certain conditions, you have a right to receive your personal data which we are processing in a structured, commonly used, and machine-readable format, such data may also be transmitted to another controller.
+Under certain conditions, you have a right to receive your personal data which we are processing in a structured, commonly used, and machine-readable format; such data may also be transmitted to another controller.

 VII.
 Demand that we cease to process your personal data for direct marketing

 VIII.
-Complain about our processing of your personal data and compliance with the law to the Swedish Authority for Privacy Protection (SW: Integritetsskyddsmyndigheten, IMY).
+Complain about our processing of your personal data and compliance with the law to the Swedish Authority for Privacy Protection (Sw.
+Integritetsskyddsmyndigheten, ”IMY”).

 8. Security

-Should we lose control of your personal data, and given that it is likely that such loss of control entails a risk to your rights and freedoms, we will notify you immediately and no later than within 72 hours of us having discovered the incident.
+Should we lose control of your personal data and given that it is likely that such loss of control entails a risk to your rights and freedoms, we will notify you immediately and no later than within 72 hours of us having discovered the incident.

-9. Changes in the Integrity Policy
+9. Changes to the Privacy Policy

-If you do not want us to continue to process your personal data in accordance with the new version of the Integrity Policy, you can notify us.
+If you do not want us to continue to process your personal data in accordance with the new version of the Privacy Policy, you can notify us.
 We will then delete your personal information within 30 days of receiving your message.
 However, please note that we cannot delete your information if there are legal reasons for us to further process your personal data.
-If so, we will notify you of the reasons for our further processing.
+If so, we will notify you of the reasons for our continued processing.

 When you use the website www.mollwenden.se, we may, mainly based on you having given consent thereto in connection with your visit to our website, register information about your use.
 This information includes which pages you visit and how you behave on the website.